-Barbour ABI’s Economic & Construction Market Review provides a monthly round up of the construction industry with insight, market analysis, forecasts, trends and statistics on the UK construction industry.
+The Economic & Construction Market Review from Barbour ABI provides a monthly round up with UK construction industry insight, market analysis, forecasts, trends and statistics.

-Our summary report includes detailed information on the economic climate and its effects on the construction industry, as well as a round up of the UK construction industry from the past month.
-Included is analysis of the areas within the UK experiencing the most construction contracts and growth, insight on the key sectors in growth or decline, industry forecasting and key statistics.
+Our summary report includes detailed information on the economic climate and its effects on the construction industry, as well as a round up of the UK construction industry and trends from the past month.
+Included is analysis and data on the areas within the UK experiencing the most construction contracts and growth, insight on the key sectors in growth or decline, as well as construction industry forecasting and key statistics.
 Created using our construction project data, this market intelligence provides a valuable tool for all those working within construction.
 Register below to receive this summary report into your inbox every month.

 The latest edition of the Economic & Construction Market Review is now available for download.
 The top headlines in this month’s report include:

 Alternatively, you can now purchase a subscription to the full report.
 This will provide your business with 12 months of industry expert news, insight and analysis from the construction industry and the UK economic climate.Purchase a subscription

 Economic & Construction Market Review provides you with news, insight and analysis from the construction industry and the UK economic climate for the past month.
 Download your free five page copy today.Download Report

 We always recommend Barbour ABI to all our clients when they are looking for construction project insight.
 Ali, our Barbour ABI contact is always incredibly helpful in helping me put forward proposals to clients.
 Wouldn’t go anywhere else!